Movement III · The Survival · /khorasan/ · Stream I · Mode I/II · Encoding

 When the Abbasid synthesis reached its peak in the ninth and tenth centuries, two things happened simultaneously — and most histories of Islamic thought have tracked only one of them.

 The first: the Greek-Islamic corpus traveled West.
 Through Andalusia, through Toledo, into the Latin curriculum.
-This is Stream I — the westward transfer documented in the Syriac Pipeline and Toledo sections of this archive.
+This is Stream II — the westward transfer documented in the Syriac Pipeline and Toledo sections of this archive.
 It is the movement that produced the European Renaissance and the intellectual infrastructure that Europe later called its own origination.

 The Structural Distinction